Rahmenordnung/project-3m-database/README.md

 * [__Python__](https://www.python.org/) This project uses Python, for general-purpose programming and used to write the logic of this game, which is included within .py files.
 Python is an interpreted, high-level, general-purpose programming language.

 * [_Flask_](http://flask.pocoo.org/docs/1.0/) worked to connect the backend database to the frontend

+* [_Jinja_](http://jinja.pocoo.org/docs/2.10/) Jinja2 is a  templating language for Python, modelled after Django’s templates.
+Fast, widely used and secure with the optional sandboxed template execution environment, making much easier the connection between views, functions, and sites among the page

 * [_MongoDB_](https://www.mongodb.com/) a not SQl database non-relational approach.
 These datastores do not require fixed table schemas and try to avoid joins.